Are You Bound to Get Shaky Hands as You Age?

-“Active tremors are not necessarily inevitable as we age,” Dr. Gostkowski says.
-“But if your parents had age-related shakiness, you’re more likely to have it too.”
+“Active tremors are not necessarily inevitable as we age, but if your parents had age-related shakiness, you’re more likely to have it too,” Dr. Gostkowski says.

-Anxiety, stress, fatigue, low blood sugar and/or too much caffeine can cause or worsen a tremor.
+Anxiety, stress, fatigue, low blood sugar or too much caffeine can cause or worsen a tremor.

 So can many types of drugs.
 Shakiness may be more intense or occur more often if you or a loved one are taking: